Today's gel systems combine flexibility, strength, and plenty of profit potential

 Tony Cuccio of Star Nail Products estimates that 85% of all women want natural nails.
 Some of these women accept artificial nails because they are unable to grow their own nails.
 Others are not coming into salons at all because they do not know what options salons offer.

-Nobody will dispute that liquid and powder services comprise the bulk of services comprise the bulk of service in most salons.
+Nobody will dispute that liquid and powder services comprise the bulk of services in most salons.
 However not every client is a sculptured nail or tip with acrylic overlay wearer.
 Offering a wide array of services allows you to reach the rest of the market, as well as provide an alternative to your current acrylic overlay clients.
 And knowing all the service options available enables you to maintain and enhance your professional image when clients come in asking about new services they’ve jest read about.

 According to Lorenzo Mejia of International Beauty Design Inc., gel services are the fastest growing segment of the professional market today.

-The natural look of get nails is a major selling point with clients.
+The natural look of gel nails is a major selling point with clients.
 In addition, the virtual lack of odor makes gels a popular service in full service beauty salons, where hair oriented salon professionals have for years used the odor complaint to relegate nail technicians to the back of the salon, or even keep them completely out of the salon.

-Light-cured gets consist of monomers and photoinitiators, explains Nicolas Coomber of Light Concept Nails.
+Light-cured gels consist of monomers and photoinitiators, explains Nicolas Coomber of Light Concept Nails.
 When the photoinitiators (chemicals added to the gel to initiate the reaction to the light) come in contact with the right wave length of light, polymerization occurs, which results in the hardening of the gel.
 To put it simply, the light in a light-cured gel system works like the catalyst in a wrap system.

 Visible light systems work in a similar fashion, but use light from the visible, rather than the ultraviolet, part of the spectrum (see box).
 Therefore the photoinitiators in visible fight gels react to visible light wavelengths, and the photoinitiators in UV light-cured systems react to the UV light wavelengths.